andyet/ConsoleDummy.js/README.md

 - Include the script in your project.
 - Use `console` methods as usual.

-##Download:
-You have two options.
+##Downloads:
+You have three options (depending on which methods you use):

-- [ConsoleDummy.min.js](https://github.com/andyet/ConsoleDummy.js/raw/master/ConsoleDummy.min.js) (257 bytes) — This one covers you for all known console methods.
+- [ConsoleDummy.min.js](https://github.com/andyet/ConsoleDummy.js/raw/master/ConsoleDummy.min.js) (255 bytes) — This one covers you for all known console methods.
-- [SlimConsoleDummy.min.js](https://github.com/andyet/ConsoleDummy.js/raw/master/SlimConsoleDummy.min.js) (133 bytes) — This one only covers `log`, `info`, `warn` and `error`.
+- [SlimConsoleDummy.min.js](https://github.com/andyet/ConsoleDummy.js/raw/master/SlimConsoleDummy.min.js) (130 bytes) — This one only covers `log`, `info`, `warn` and `error`.
+- [DummyLog.js](https://github.com/andyet/ConsoleDummy.js/raw/master/DummyLog.js) (52 bytes) - Ok if you're a total freakin' byte scrooge and *ONLY* use `console.log`.
+This is the one you want.

 ##What does it do?
 - Creates a window.console object if it doesn't exist